Brendon-Hablutzel/library_busyness/README.md

 Contains a python script that trains a timeseries forecasting model on the busyness data, then sends some predictions back to the database

+### `predictor/frontend`

+Contains the React frontend for the predictions.
+Displays an interactive table and graph of future predictions.

 # Deployment with Docker

 Required environment variables: